univention/univention-corporate-server/doc/manual/mail/fetchmail.rst

      - Description

    * - Username
-     - The username to be provided to the mail server for fetching mail.
+     - The username to connect to the email server for fetching emails.

    * - Password
-     - The password to be used for fetching mail.
+     - The password for the user to connect to the email server for fetching mail.

    * - Protocol
-     - The mail can be fetched via the IMAP or POP3 protocols.
+     - The protocol that Fetchmail uses for fetching emails.
+Choose either ``IMAP`` or ``POP3``.

    * - Remote mail server
-     - The name of the mail server from which the emails are to be fetched.
+     - The hostname of the email server that Fetchmail uses to fetch emails.

    * - Local Domain Names
      - A space-separated list of local domain names.
 Leave it empty to use all local domains.

    * - Virtual *qmail* prefix
-     - The string prefix assigned to this field will be removed from the address found in the header which is specified with the envelope header option.
-       E.g. if the value is set to `example-prefix-` and Fetchmail retrieves an email whose header matches with an address like `example-prefix-info@remotedomain.com` the mail will be forwarded as `info@localdomain.com.`
+     - Fetchmail removes the defined string prefix from the email address found in the header specified with the envelope header option.
+For example, if the value is ``example-prefix-`` and Fetchmail retrieves an email whose header matches an address such as ``example-prefix-info@remotedomain.com``, Fetchmail forwards the email as ``info@localdomain.com``.

    * - Envelope Header
      - The value of this field sets the header that Fetchmail expects to appear as a copy of the mail envelope address.
-It is used for mail rerouting.
+Fetchmail uses it for mail rerouting.

    * - Use SSL
-     - If this option is enabled, the mail is fetched in an encrypted form (when this is supported by the mail server).
+     - This option enables encrypted mail fetching.
+For it to work, this feature has to be supported by the mail server.

-   * - Keep mails on remote server
+   * - Keep mail on remote server
-     - By default the fetched mails are deleted from the server following the transfer.
-If this option is enabled, it can be suppressed.
+     - By default, Fetchmail deletes fetched email from the remote server after the transfer.
+To keep the emails on the remote server, enable this option.